-Through the Ministry of Housing, Communities and Local Government (MHCLG) Neighbourhood Planning Programme led by Locality, AECOM has been commissioned to provide design support to Diss Town Council and partners.
+Through the Government's Neighbourhood Planning Technical Support Programme led by Locality, AECOM has been commissioned to provide design support to Diss Town Council and partners.

-Diss is working in partnership with several local parishes, namely Roydon, Palgrave, Stuston, Brome and Oakley, Scole, Burston and Shimpling, to create a joint Neighbourhood Plan known as Diss & District Neighbourhood Plan.
+Diss is working in partnership with several local parishes, namely Roydon, Palgrave, Stuston, Brome and Oakley, Scole, Burston and Shimpling, to create a joint Neighbourhood Plan known as Diss & District Neighbourhood Plan1.